barryclark/jekyll-now/_posts/2022-05-25-Angel-investing-Part-3.md

 * **Creation of new processes**
 We may not realise it, but almost every item around us requires a number of processes built and tailored around it.
 From safety usage guidelines, to manufacturing processes and equipment to supply chains and economies of scale.
-All of these "secondary things" are what makes products accessible and profitable.
+All of these "secondary things" are what make products accessible and profitable.
 A true invention may lack some or all of these from the get-go.

 * **Market recognition and adoption**